SHEDOOMTC/AmberTools-Analysis-Quick/README.md

 2. It assumes your traj files are named sequentially starting from 0 or 1 with a prefix and then an extension

-3. You will have a stripped topology and stripped combined traj in .nc format in the output
+3. You will have a stripped topology and stripped combined traj in NetCD format as the output

 --------